Understand Environmental Studies – Scope | Importance | Sustainability | History

 Social Sustainability: A socially sustainable system must achieve fairness in distribution and opportunity, adequate provision of social services including health and education, gender equity, and political accountability and participation.
 Social sustainability is the ability of society, or any social system, to persistently achieve good social well-being.
 Achieving social sustainability ensures that the social well-being of a country, an organisation, or a community can be maintained in the long term.

-Taking these three pillars of sustainability further if we only achieve two out of three pillars then we end up with:
+Taking these three pillars of sustainability further if we only achieve two out of three pillars then we end up with the following:

 Social + Economic Sustainability = Equitable